MTang0728/Haptic-Feedback-System/README.md

 For the first half of the loop:
 - A FSR is to be attached to the finger tip of the prosthetic arm to measure forces of up to 20 lbs.
 - The vibrating motor is to be attached to the rib cage area of the patient, each assigned based on the dermatonal region
+- The motor vibrates at an intensity that is proportional to the measured force
 * A total number of 5 pairs of sensor and motors are to be used.
 For the purpose of testing, only one pair has been built so far.

 For the second half of the loop: